davidlamcanada/davidlamcanada/README.md

  <p> Hello There! </p>
  <img src= "https://media.giphy.com/media/UqGhQEXe4J4ghTTCEi/giphy.gif" width="150x" alt="Waving Gif">
  <p> Thanks for visiting my GitHub page! :adult: </p>
  <p> My name is David.
 I am a recent data analytics student :canada::man_student:.
-I am currently developing my skills in Python, SQL, R, Hadoop, PowerBI, and Tableau. </p>
+I am currently using The Odin Project and Scrimba to boost my web development knowledge.</p>
  <p> In my spare time, I like to read :books:, exercise :running:, and play video games :computer:. </p>
  <p> I look forward to collaborating with members on intriguing projects. </p>
  <p> You can connect with me on <a href= "https://www.linkedin.com/in/davidlamcanada"> LinkedIn. </a> </p>